-- All individual plans and approaches are shared with parents and where appropriate parents are involved in the planning process of strategies for individual pupils. - Parents will be informed, where appropriate, and invited to meetings with outside professionals. - Parents will be informed of all incidents of dangerous detrimental behaviour and their consequences.
+- All individual plans and approaches are shared with parents and where appropriate parents are involved in the planning process of therapeutic strategies for individual pupils. - Parents will be informed, where appropriate, and invited to meetings with outside professionals. - Parents will be informed of all incidents of dangerous anti-social behaviour and their protective consequences.